-- As soon as the stopper is safely and tightly secured in the flask, press the record button on the Science Journal app and place the flask on top of your phone as shown in Figure 6.
+- As soon as the stopper is safely and tightly secured in the flask, start the sound sensor recording by pressing the play button in the phyphox app and place the flask on top of your phone as shown in Figure 6.

 Figure 6.
 Final setup for recording the sound intensity of the buzzer inside the flask.